Smashdogz/Major-Project-Year-4/README.txt

 -------------IMPORTANT!!!!-------------------
-In order to run the game go into the build folder
+In order to run the game go into the FullGame folder

 then unzip the sharedassests4.assets.zip and place